Skip to Main Content

 by Justin Wise, June 4, 2024 (Bloomberg Law News)

 Some Big Law firms are now making summer associates learn the ins and outs of generative AI as they begin integrating what's considered to be a game-changing technology for the profession.
 Future junior lawyers won’t be replaced by AI, as some fear, but they will need to harness it to be successful.
-That includes understanding how to effectively interact with generative AI chatbots to unearth the most useful information for clients
+That includes understanding how to effectively interact with generative AI chatbots to unearth the most useful information for clients.

 11th Circuit Judge Uses ChatGPT in Deciding Appeal, Encourages Others to Consider It